Herstory of Dance

-"Herstory of Dance" is the eighth episode of the fourth season of the NBC sitcom Community, which originally aired on April 4, 2013.
+"Herstory of Dance" is the 8th episode of the fourth season and 79th episode overall of the NBC sitcom Community, which originally aired on April 4, 2013.

 When Dean Pelton plans a Sadie Hawkins dance, Britta throws a Sophie B. Hawkins dance in protest.
 At the dance Abed goes on two dates, one set up by Annie and one by Shirley.

 Plot

 Dean Pelton (Jim Rash), dressed as a woman from a black & white TV serial, announces that there will be an old-fashioned sock hop held in the cafeteria, as a Sadie Hawkins dance — in other words, a distraction while the CDC confiscates the drinking fountains on the same day.
 Citing the dance as sexist, Britta (Gillian Jacobs) counter-announces that she will be holding a Sophie B. Hawkins dance.
 The rest of the study group try to correct her, pointing out that she may have meant Susan B. Anthony.
-Britta, who is irritated by the group's (mainly Jeff's) using "Britta'd" as shorthand for "completely screwed up", refuses to admits she was wrong.
+Britta, who is fed up with the group and particularly Jeff (Joel McHale) using "Britta'd" as shorthand for "completely screwed up", refuses to admit she was wrong.

 Abed (Danny Pudi) is trying to make an effort to branch out socially and to stop filtering everything through television.
-Annie (Alison Brie) asks if she can set him up with a date to go to the Dean's dance, but Shirley (Yvette Nicole Brown) wants to do the same for Britta's dance.
+Annie (Alison Brie) asks if she can set him up with a date to go to the dean's dance, but Shirley (Yvette Nicole Brown) wants to do the same for Britta's dance.
 Shirley and Annie agree that they will introduce Abed to both their respective choices and let him decide who he ultimately goes to the dance with, but their competitive approach pressures Abed into choosing both, allowing him to live out the two-simultaneous-dates sitcom trope.

 Britta is having trouble securing Sophie B. Hawkins' appearance at the dance and confides in Pierce (Chevy Chase) about the dilemma.
-Jeff (Joel McHale) finds Britta's Craigslist advertisement asking for Sophie B. Hawkins, or an impersonator, and smarmily tells her that he "appreciates" her commitment to the lie (from his own legal background, he can relate) but it's time for her to admit the truth and accept the mocking he and the group are waiting to bestow upon her latest "Britta'd" before it becomes a full-on "Britta-strophe."
+He gives her sincere advice about never backing down, though it appears that a reference from Britta also makes him realize he lost a lot of money to Bernie Madoff.
+Jeff finds Britta's Craigslist advertisement asking for Sophie B. Hawkins or an impersonator and arrogantly tells her that he "appreciates" her commitment to the lie (from his own legal background, he can relate), but it's time for her to admit the truth and accept the mocking he and the group are waiting to bestow upon her latest "Britta'd" before it becomes a full-on "Britta-strophe."